 Badminton Rules- Applicable for Coed Badminton

 The team consists of 1 men’s singles, 1 women’s singles, 1 men’s doubles, 1 women’s doubles, and 1 mixed doubles, with each game weighted equally for a total of 5 points (5 games; 8 people needed).
+An elgible team consists of being able to field 3 of the 5 games.
+Each team matchup is thus a best of 5 matchup, where the winning team wins at least 3 of the 5 games.
 There are no substitutions in singles play, however, one and only one substitution may occur in each doubles match.
 The substituting player may enter only at the beginning of a game or after an injury.
 A substituted player may not reenter the match.
 If a substitute enters the game and he/she or his/her partner is injured the match is defaulted.
 Any player may participate in only one singles or one doubles match per day.
 Players and doubles teams should play in positions respective of their skill level and captains must make all attempts to avoid ‘stacking’.
 At every match each team must fill the game roster from the first skill position downward and vacancies from the last skill position upward.
 Men or women may not substitute for each other in order to complete a team roster.
 Teams qualifying for the playoffs must present to the Intramural Director prior to the first match a college ladder of both singles and doubles players.
 Captains are expected to assemble the playoff ladder using regular season games as a guide.
 For example, singles and doubles players should be ranked separately in order of skill and games played.
 No singles players should be placed in the doubles ranking and vice versa.
 Only players who played at least once during the regular season may participate in the playoffs (appeals/exceptions must be directed to the Director 24 hours prior to the match).

 1. Serving boundaries for singles = thin and long;

 2. Serving boundaries for doubles = fat and short;